SergeiShtepa/linux/Documentation/block/blksnap.rst

 parameters of each command call.
 This option may be convenient when creating proprietary software, as it allows not to compile with the open source code.
 At the same time, the blksnap tool can be used for creating backup scripts.
-For example, rsync can be called to synchronize files on the file system of the mounted snapshot image and files in the archive on a file system that supports compression.
+For example, rsync can be called to synchronize files on the filesystem of the mounted snapshot image and files in the archive on a filesystem that supports compression.

 Tests